-Celebrities can seem like they have it all.
-But behind the scenes, they deal with much more than what we see on stage, on screen or online.
+Celebrities often appear to have it all.
+But behind the scenes, they deal with much more than we see on stage, on screen, or online.
 You might not know it, but there are several famous people with disabilities.
-Yet, that hasn’t stopped them from rocking the music scene, taking lead roles in movies or excelling in their chosen fields.
+Yet, that hasn’t stopped them from rocking the music scene, taking lead roles in movies, or excelling in their chosen fields.

 We explored the stories of some notable figures with disabilities who have redefined the boundaries of success.
 These individuals have conquered personal battles and now use their influence to advocate for inclusion and accessibility.
 We hope their resilience inspires you as it does us.